 If you are looking to save money on insurance premiums and taxes, a health savings account program is an excellent benefit choice.
 HSA programs work well for individuals and families, as well as for employers of all sizes.

 Nearly 19.7 million Americans are now covered by HSA qualified health plans.
-Check out the full report on Americans covered by HSA programs: 2015 HSA Census
+Check out the full report on Americans covered by HSA programs: 2020 Devenir & HSA Council Demographic Report.

 The concept is simple.
 Think of a three-legged stool: